What to Send Someone for Valentine's Day Who You Just Started Dating

 Valentine's Day can be tricky to navigate when you've just started a new relationship.
 Perhaps you have an inkling that they are expecting a gift or maybe they've stayed silent on the most romantic holiday of the year.
 You dread not getting them anything especially if it turns out they were expecting something, but you don't want to give off the wrong vibe with the wrong gift.
 While any gift should be appreciated, there is no denying that this time of year can be stressful for new relationships.

-Being a florist we obviously advocate for the gift of fresh flowers but even that comes with its own set of questions.
+Being a florist we obviously advocate for the gift of fresh flowers but even that comes with its own set of questions:

-- Should you stay traditional and stick with roses?
+• Should you stay traditional and stick with roses?

-- What color flowers do you send?
+• What color flowers do you send?

-- What are other options for anyone with flower allergies or for those who don't want flowers?
+• What are other options for anyone with flower allergies or for those who don't want flowers?

 Roses have been long revered to be the most romantic flower on earth and they've rightfully cemented their status as the go-to flower for Valentine's Day.
 People love roses so much that it's estimated that around 250 million roses are grown each year just for Valentine's Day!
 Yet despite this staggering number of roses, particularly red roses, always sell out by Valentine's Day.
 Our recommendation if you are set on roses is to pre-order with us or your local florist.

-Whether or not you should stick with roses boils down to whether you consider yourself and your loved one a traditionalist when it comes to the holiday.
+Whether or not you should stick with roses boils down to whether you consider yourself and your loved one a traditional when it comes to the holiday.
 While we definitely have seen an increase in other flowers for Valentine's Day such as anemones, ranunculus, and tulips, roses are truly for the traditional Valentine's Day observer.
 They are classic and never go out of style.
 It's best to consider if your valentine is someone whose style is classic because chances are they may prefer a classic red or even pink rose.
 If they are someone who loves the unusual and unique, then perhaps roses are too standard.

 If you are still unsure then we suggest skipping over arrangements that feature only roses such as our Forever and Always and Juliet arrangements.
 Instead, consider an arrangement with a touch of roses that primarily features a mix of other flowers.
-Our Sweetheart arrangement is a great option for a small Valentine's Day arrangement.
+Our Sweetheart arrangement is a great example for a small Valentine's Day arrangement.
 It is budget-friendly and features a pop of red roses, but also includes pink lisianthus and stock, as well as tulips.

-2. What Color Flowers Do You Send?
+2. For Forals What Color Flowers Do You Send?
+Red?

 If romance has a color it is definitely red.
 Red is not only passionate but utterly romantic, however, this may be a color you want to avoid if you just started dating someone.
 Depending on your feelings and your overall relationship, perhaps you and your partner are taking things slow, in which case we recommend choosing a different color for your flowers.